justin5927/justin5927.github.io/index.md

 9. Buy house
 10. See northern lights
 11. Go to psychic
-12. Stay at 5 star hotel
-13. Take a cooking class
+12. Take a cooking class
-14. Take a dance class
+13. Take a dance class
-15. Learn to juggle
+14. Learn to juggle
-16. Learn to lock pick
+15. Learn to lock pick
-17. Bench 225lbs
+16. Bench 225lbs
-18. Vacation Solo
+17. Vacation Solo
-19. Climb a mountain (Higher than mt marcy)
+18. Climb a mountain (Higher than mt marcy)
-20. Learn a new instrument
+19. Learn a new instrument
-21. Gamble in Vegas
+20. Gamble in Vegas
-22. Attend the Olympics
+21. Attend the Olympics
-23. Tough Mudder
+22. Tough Mudder
-24. Attend Defcon (Hacker Conference)
+23. Attend Defcon (Hacker Conference)
-25. Be a extra in a movie
+24. Be a extra in a movie
-26. Learn to bridge (cards)
+25. Learn to bridge (cards)
-27. Create a will
+26. Create a will
-28. Go to Michelin Star Resturant
+27. Go to Michelin Star Resturant

 ## Stretch List
 1. Visit all 7 Continents